 Don’t miss the rooftop sculpture terrace with breathtaking views of the Opera House

-Heading to the biennale?
-Then make sure that you pencil in some of these fabulous galleries, says Kate Cody
+Art lovers, make sure you pencil in some of these fabulous galleries on your next trip to Sydney, says Kate Cody of Luxe Guides.

 Think Australia’s harbour city is all about the golden sands and glistening bodies of water?
 Well you wouldn’t be far wrong, but that’s not to say Sydney’s only draw is her stunning natural beauty.
 Though sister city Melbourne might have you believe differently, this looker also has some serious cultural cred, featuring a bevy of arty enclaves from big-name galleries to contemporary collaborative spaces.
 So when the warm days dwindle and Bondi loses its (sun)shine, it’s time to explore Sydney’s creative side.
 Grab your black drapey dress, darling…